Changelog

 fda

-: no longer starts a pipeline as paused (instead usefda start -i paused
+fda start: no longer resumes a pipeline (instead usefda resume)fda pause: no longer starts a pipeline as paused (instead usefda start -i paused)fda resume: newly added

 API CHANGES: BACKWARD COMPATIBLE